Felony DUI

 DUI While on a Suspended License

-If you have your driver’s license suspended or revoked, you are not supposed to drive at all.
+If your driver’s license is suspended or revoked, you are not supposed to drive at all.
 The only exception might be if you have a restricted license to drive to work, school, or alcohol counseling meetings.
-Simply being caught driving without a valid license, even if driving while sober, may bring serious consequences in some cases.
+Being caught driving without a valid license, even if driving while sober, may bring serious consequences in some cases.

 If you are found driving under the influence of drugs or alcohol while on a suspended or revoked license, what may otherwise be a misdemeanor charge could potentially be elevated to a felony DUI or DWI.